Procure to Pay

 • Creating a purchase requisition to document the requirement.

-2. Supplier Selection:
+2. Vendor or Supplier Selection:

 • Sourcing suitable suppliers based on factors like price, quality, and delivery time.